 RAID 1+0 volumes are made up of pairs of disks.
 Each pair, called a mirror pair, contains two disks that have identical information.
 If one disk in a mirror pair fails, the volume can keep reading and writing your files because it will use the other disk in the mirror pair instead.

 The increased speed of RAID 1+0 volumes comes from striping mirrored pairs of disks together.
 Instead of striping together individual disks, like a stripe (RAID 0) volume, a RAID 1+0 volume treats each mirror pair just like a single disk of a stripe volume.
 RAID 1+0 volumes can only be made with even numbers of disks and require at least 4 disks.

 Stripe Unit Size.
 In a RAID 1+0 volume, data is spread across the volume’s mirrored pairs of disks in blocks.
 The first block of the volume is on the first pair of mirrored disks, the second is on the second pair, etc. The size of each block is called the “stripe unit size.”

 When you create a SoftRAID RAID 1+0 volume, you will be asked to select the stripe unit size for your new volume.
 SoftRAID will help you choose the correct value depending on the type of files you plan to store on your stripe volume.

-You can create a RAID 1+0 volume with disks in two enclosures.
+You can create a RAID 1+0 volume with disks in two enclosures by setting the primary RAID 0 disks in one enclosure and the secondary disks in the other enclosure.
 If the power supply, cables or disk interface in one enclosure fails, your RAID 1+0 volume will continue to work.
 A RAID 1+0 volume using two disk enclosures gives you the most protection from all types of hardware failure.